Held back by symptoms of anxiety, panic, and/or depression?

 Struggling with unresolved childhood trauma?

 Battling intrusive flashbacks or Post-Traumatic Stress Disorder (PTSD)?

 Distressed by adverse life experiences?

 EMDR is a powerful psychotherapy approach that has been extensively researched and proven to be highly effective in relieving many types of psychological distress.
-It's not hypnosis and doesn't erase memories, individuals are completely aware and in control during sessions.
-What it does do is help people to heal by reprocessing disturbing memories on a cognitive, physical, and emotional level; this allows individuals to see the disturbing material in a different, more adaptive way.
+It's not hypnosis and doesn't erase memories; individuals are completely aware and in control during sessions.
+What it does do is help people to heal by reprocessing disturbing memories on a cognitive, physical, and emotional level.
+This allows individuals to see the disturbing material in a different, more adaptive way.

 In 1987, a psychologist named Dr. Francine Shapiro began developing a therapy she called Eye Movement Desensitization and Processing (EMDR).
 Through her own personal experiences, she noticed that rapid eye movements can reduce the intensity of disturbing thoughts.
 She set up numerous studies and conducted scientific research to examine the effects of EMDR treatment on victims of trauma.
 In 1989, Dr. Shapiro published her findings and reported success in using EMDR therapy to treat victims of trauma in the Journal of Traumatic Stress.

 "Changing the memories that form the way we see ourselves also changes the way we view others.
-Therefore, our relationships, job performance, what we are willing to do or are able to resist, all move in a positive direction." - Francine Shapiro
+Therefore, our relationships, job performance, what we are willing to do or are able to resist, all move in a positive direction." - Dr. Francine Shapiro